 - Patient- and family-friendly critical care unit: The critical care unit is designed in a unique horseshoe shape, with private rooms forming the horseshoe, an outer ring that serves as the visitor corridor, and a center area for professionals.
 Patient rooms have doors that access both the visitor and professional areas.
 Each room also has a private, handicapped-accessible bathroom, which improves infection control.
 Visitors can stay around the clock; multiple visitor lounges are located around the outside ring, some with sleeping accommodations and shower facilities.

-- Ambulatory care/cancer center: The new 49,000-square-foot ambulatory care pavilion and cancer care center incorporates similar design elements; it also has an outside waterfall and reflecting pool, which infusion and chemotherapy patients can view while receiving treatment.
+- Similar principles used in ambulatory care/cancer center and ED designs: The 49,000-square-foot ambulatory care pavilion and cancer care center incorporates similar design elements; it also has an outside waterfall and reflecting pool, which infusion and chemotherapy patients can view while receiving treatment.
+Similar principles were used in the 2011 redesign and expansion of the ED.

 Context of the InnovationGriffin Hospital is a nonprofit community hospital located in Derby, CT, that is licensed for 160 beds and 20 bassinets; the hospital serves a six-town area with a population of 105,000.
 The patient redesign program was implemented in response to the aforementioned situation facing the hospital in the early to mid-1980s—that is, an aging facility that was leading to declining market share and patient satisfaction.
 Hospital board members and administrators considered the possibility of closure or merger with one of seven nearby competitors, but ultimately decided to differentiate Griffin by adopting the Planetree patient-centered model of care and design in 1992.
 Planetree (http://www.planetree.org), founded in 1978, provides education and information about holistic, humanizing models of patient-centered care.